 Pickled onions are a staple in our home.
 These are not cultured but full of spice, flavor, and nutrition.
 Onions are highly nutritious and vinegar is too!
 These are very easy to make and ready after one night in the fridge.
-Pickled red onions are our favorite and the vinegar really mellows the red onion but white onions are great to use in this recipe as well.
+Pickled red onions are our favorite and the vinegar really mellows the red onion.
+White onions are great to use in this recipe as well.

 You will need:

-*1 Quart Mason jar or other glass container
+*1 Quart Mason jar or another glass container

 *2 to 3 red or white onions